Mbutu Bridge

 Mbutu Bridge is a bridge constructed in Tabora Region, Tanzania that will link Mbutu with Igunga.

 Description

 The construction of the bridge was carried out by the joint-venture company Mbutu Bridge JV.
 The JV consisted of 11 local contractors, the main contractors being Mac Contractors Ltd of Dares Salaam, Milembe Contractors of Dar Es Salaam, and Mayanga Contractors of Mwanza.

-The project entailed 12m piles supports (56 nos) and a two-span bridge of 21m each.
-The total length of the bridge is 42m.
-3km of approach roads was also constructed.
+The project entailed 12 m piles supports (56 nos) and a two-span bridge of 21 m each.
+The total length of the bridge is 42 m.
+3 km of approach roads was also constructed.